lfex/logjam/README.md

 compiler uses Core Erlang and does not generate Erlang abstract terms, which are how Erlang parse transforms work).

+As such, we needed a way to easily use lager from LFE.
+So here you have it: a lumberjack you do *not* want to cross sticks with ... unless you really know what you're doing.

 ## Installation